What is Water-Repellent/Hydrophobic Soil

 What Causes Water-Repellent/Hydrophobic Soil

 Typically, these substances are broken down by soil microbes.
-However, if the garden suffers from neglect or there are extended periods of drought, the lack of soil moisture limits microbial activity and therefore, the rate of decomposition of organic matter and these waxy substances is slowed.
+However, if the garden suffers from neglect or there are dry spells or extended periods of drought, the lack of soil moisture limits microbial activity and therefore, the rate of decomposition of organic matter and these waxy substances is slowed.

 As a result, the build-up of the waxy layer prevents water from infiltrating the soil profile, depriving plants of water and essential nutrients.
-Sandy soils are more susceptible to becoming water repellent, but potting mixes can also suffer, particularly if they have been allowed to completely dry out.
+Certain soil types are more prone to developing soil water repellency.
+Sandy soils are more susceptible but potting mixes can also suffer, particularly if they have been allowed to completely dry out.

 If left untreated, plants will experience uneven or stunted growth.
 In severe cases, plants will eventually die.